PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation pass.
 The exporter shrank by another 296 lines.
 No model conversion or inference was run.

+Gather boundary pre-permutation and effective rank-4 runtime-layout tracing now live in the Torch-free `pytorch_graph_policy.py` owner.
+Both are read-only ModelIR queries: the former compares static output signatures and the latter follows the writer's shared producer/consumer maps through a bounded passthrough family.
+Three thousand fixed-seed outcomes match checkpoint `ac931ec` exactly; two direct contracts and the focused ownership test pass, together with Ruff and syntax validation.
+The exporter shrank by another 154 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-